This page contains affiliate links. For more information please read my Disclosure Policy.

 - After the first ‘crumb coat’ of frosting, pop the cake in the fridge to chill.
 This sets the frosting and allows the top layer to go on smoothly.

 - While your cake is chilling, work on your marzipan decorations!
-I used a small leaf cookie cutters, fondant tools for making the indents on the leaves, and rolled the vines out by hand.
+I used small leaf cookie cutters, fondant tools for making the indents on the leaves, and rolled the vines out by hand.

-- For the pumpkins, shape two marzipan balls, then press your thumb and forefinger gently along the top and bottom to create the pumpkin shape.
+- For the pumpkins, shape two marzipan balls, then press your thumb and forefinger along the top and bottom to create the pumpkin shape.
 Gently use a knife or fondant tool to create the indents.

 - Brush all the decorations with colored food powder and set aside for decorating.